55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 Tying in with our previous tip for medical practice marketing that works, your blog posts must contain genuinely valuable information.

-Even if you have a copy that is compelling and beautifully written, it needs to be worthy of your audience’s time.
+Even if you have a post that is compelling and beautifully written, it needs to be worthy of your audience’s time.
 Otherwise, they will feel cheated and, most likely, misappropriate negative feelings towards your practice and the brand you’re working so hard to cultivate.

-That is clearly a huge mistake.
+That is a huge mistake.

-Fortunately, it’s one you can avoid by giving the reader information they can use—and this connects with the importance of being strategic and creating a content calendar (so you can easily look at the big picture).
+Fortunately, it’s one you can avoid by giving the reader information they can use—and this connects with the importance of being strategic and creating a content calendar(so you can easily look at the big picture).

 As tempting as it may be, do NOT just copy other people’s posts.